techbrett/OfficeDocs-SkypeForBusiness/Teams/plan-auto-attendant-call-queue.md

 For more information, see [Nested Auto attendants and Call queues](#nested-auto-attendants-and-call-queues).

 > [!NOTE]
-> If the Calling Plan assigned to the resource account becomes disabled or is removed, [Communications Credits](what-are-communications-credits.md), if available in the tenant (without being assigned to the resource account), will be consumed.
-If there is no Calling Plan or Communications Credits, the call will fail.
+> If the Calling Plan assigned to the resource account becomes disabled or is removed, [Communications Credits](what-are-communications-credits.md), if available in the tenant (without being assigned to the resource account), are consumed.
+Without a Calling Plan or Communication Credits, the call fails.
 >
 > Direct Routing service numbers for Auto attendant and Call queues are supported for Microsoft Teams users and call agents only.
 >